beejones/ha-on-pi/README.md

 In releases you find some ready made images which can be burned to a micro sd card.

 All reference images use pi as user and password.
+Change the password when using the images.